What would you do if your entire house burned down?

 David himself acknowledged that he had an “epiphany” from this experience, and it is those “epiphanies” that lead us to opportunities for higher growth and evolution.
 They are not only amazing foundations for new learning but also carry with them immense opportunities for experiencing ourselves in our truest natures.
 Imagine that, David “saw” his picture collections as looking “better” burned than the way they used to be.
 This to me also shows, that how we view things and what we decide upon in our mind is within our control.

-Hence, in the midst of this growth opportunity David chose to grow, not to crumble and offer appreciation not anger for what he was presented with.
-That to me is inspiration in itself that illustrates the power of the human being.
+Hence, in the midst of this growth opportunity, David chose to grow, not to crumble and offer appreciation, not anger for what he was presented with.
+That to me is an inspiration in itself that illustrates the power of the human being.

 So whatever situations, problems, challenges, or experiences come your way, intentionally or unintentionally, remember that they all serve an amazing purpose, whether we are aware of it at the time or not, which allows us to grow and truly experience the magnificence of the human being that we are.
 You only have to rise to the occasion that is presented before you and release the power and the ability that is within you, to turn something “bad” into something “good”.